Cath-Strategic-Tech/Chan2/README.md

-# Chan2
+# Chancery App (Chan2)

-Add a brief description of this project here, in Markdown format.
-It will be shown on the main page of the project's GitHub repository.
+A Salesforce NPSP-dependent app design to support the needs of Roman Catholic Diocese, but by the Strategic Technology team at the Archdiocese of Vancouver.

-## Development
+## How to contribute

 To work on this project in a scratch org: